thacherT1D/webdevstuff/Q4/learning-structures/Whiteboard_Interview_checking_errors.desc.md

 Expected result: "hello-world"
 ```

-So at the end, you can just write:
+So at the end, you could write:

 ```
 result = ""